What do our Volunteers do?

 Each individual member of the Trustee Board brings skills and qualities to the board.
 They add to the collective knowledge and experience by providing:

-- commitment and availability to attend Citizens Advice Ards and North Down Trustee Board meetings
+- commitment and availability to attend Community Advice Ards and North Down Trustee Board meetings

 - effective communication skills and willingness to participate actively in discussion